Ride the High Country: Development and writing

+Casting

+The original casting was for McCrea to play the Gil Westrum part and Randolph Scott to play Steve Judd.
+After reading the script, the two men agreed that a switch of roles was in order.
+The film featured Scott's final screen performance.
+After this film, Joel McCrea did not make another feature film until 1970's Cry Blood, Apache, with his son Jody.

-The part of Billy Hammond was originally offered to Robert Culp who turned it down.
-James Drury played it instead.
+The part of Billy Hammond was originally offered to Robert Culp, who turned it down.

 Peckinpah flipped a coin in the presence of a producer to see which leading man got top billing, Scott or McCrea.
 Scott won the toss.
 However, in the opening credits, both stars' names are shown in the same shot, so both Scott and McCrea received equal top billing.